Don’t Be A Drink Driver During This Festive Season!

 In England and Wales, the alcohol limit for drivers is 80 milligrammes of alcohol per 100 millilitres of blood, 35 microgrammes per 100 millilitres of breath or 107 milligrammes per 100 millilitres of urine.
 This is the highest in Europe.

-At the end of last year, the alcohol limit for drivers in Scotland was reduced to 50 milligrams of alcohol in every 100 millilitres of blood and 22 micrograms of alcohol per 100 millilitres of breath.
+At the end of 2014, the alcohol limit for drivers in Scotland was reduced to 50 milligrams of alcohol in every 100 millilitres of blood and 22 micrograms of alcohol per 100 millilitres of breath, and there was a 12.5% decrease in drink-drive offences in the first nine months of the new limit.

 In most other European countries, the limit is lower, typically 50 milligrammes per 100 millilitres of blood or less.